About Cannabis farms

 Cannabis is a serious issue that the police are trying to fight to stamp out across the UK.
 Ordinary homes being turned into makeshift cannabis farms as drug dealers grow their own before selling it in the community.

-How do you know if the empty house in your street, in fact, a cannabis factory?
+How do you know if the empty house in your street, is in fact, a huge cannabis factory?

 Cannabis farm – Strong, pungent smells

-Cannabis farm – Windows painted, covered or curtains always closed
+Cannabis farm – Windows painted or curtains permanently closed

 Physical Security outside

 Growers live in constant fear that their homegrown farms will be discovered by the police, landlords or rival drug dealers.